Back to the blog

 • Smith-Morra Gambit (vs. Sicilian)

-• Modern engines show it as playable (only -0.7 vs best defense)
+Engines make it look playable (just -0.7 vs best defense)

 • Albin Countergambit